Physical Fitness for Safe Driving / Road Safety

-- F1 Drivers loose approx. 2-3 litres of water during a race
+F1 Drivers lose approx. 2-3 litres of water during a race

-- The G-forces require that specific muscles groups be developed, one of the most important being without doubt the driver's neck.
+The G-forces require that specific muscles groups be developed, one of the most important beings without a doubt the driver's neck.

 The McLaren Team is an excellent example of how driver fitness is recognized as a key component of ultimate performance and safety.
 The McLaren Team believes being at the top in Formula One does not only mean spending time and effort on making a car go quicker.
 F1 teams have become more and more aware of the importance of keeping drivers in top physical and mental condition in order to enhance the global team performance.

-The tools of the McLaren Lab are sub-programmes that focus on cardiovascular fitness, biodynamical factors; such as musculoskeletal balance, flexibility and strength – nutrition, mental energy and general health.
+The tools of the McLaren Lab are sub-programmes that focus on cardiovascular fitness, biodynamic factors; such as musculoskeletal balance, flexibility and strength - nutrition, mental energy and general health.

 The VO2 max test measures the body’s maximum capacity to transport and use oxygen during incremental exercise - the V is for volume.
 It’s one of the most accurate ways of determining aerobic performance, which in turn is a good indicator of cardiovascular fitness.